A LITTLE PREVENTION GOES A LONG WAY

 In Southern California, kp.org/flu (SCAL) to find a flu shot location near you.

-Learn more about Cold and Flu Prevention here.
+Learn more about Flu and COVID-19 Vaccines.

 COVID Resources